folkertvanheusden/mcb/README.md

 ## required

-* an SX1262 radio connected to an ESP32-S3
+* an SX1262 radio connected to an ESP32-S3, I use a XIAO S3 device
 * platformio